Wassim067/Documentation_about_Figma/README.md

 ## 5. Colors

-Again figma gives you the opportunity to give space to your creativity.
+Figma gives you the opportunity to give space to your creativity.

 If you select the fill section on the right panel you can mix colors, select transparency or add borders.